Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Proper Documentation

-The key to maximising the advantages of HBCF insurance is proper recordkeeping.
+The key to maximising the advantages of HBCF insurance is proper record-keeping.
 Homeowners are responsible for keeping any construction-related paperwork safe and organised.
-Including the agreement with the builder, any variations to the contract, and all receipts and invoices related to the construction work.
+This includes the agreement with the builder, any variations to the contract, and all receipts and invoices related to the construction work.
 Additionally, homeowners must maintain a record of all communications with the builder, including phone calls and emails.
 In the event of a claim, this paperwork will be helpful as it will show the work that was done, the payments that were received, and any problems that were found.

 Timely Communication with the Insurer